exasol/websocket-api/docs/commands/getCatalogsV2.md

 ### getCatalogs: Gets the catalog names

-This commands gets all the catalog names in the database.
+This command gets all the catalog names in the database.

 Result set columns: Ordered by `TABLE_CAT`.
 | Name | Data Type | Description |